aforensics/HiddenVM/README.md

 In the end, the factor that controls your safely more than anything else is what you choose to do in Tails.
 We and the Tails project can only help you so much.

 As a result, we strongly suggest minimal usage of regular Internet activity in Tails when also using HVM.
 The attack surface is already wide in Tails, and HVM makes that a little wider.
 To do significant Tor Browser or other Internet-connected activity in the Tails host, boot into a Tails session without launching HVM.

-We also encourage you to read Tails' long [Warnings](https://tails.boum.org/doc/about/warning/index.en.html) page.

 ### Is HVM a slap in the face to the entire idea of Tails?